Wright State University

 6. Documents, regardless of physical form or characteristics, which were purchased with personal funds or produced in a private capacity

-University offices should consult the General Retention Schedule (rev. 1/99) for recommended retention periods.
-The schedule may be obtained from Special Collections and Archives (401 Dunbar Library).
+University offices should consult the University General Retention Schedule (rev. 2008) for recommended retention periods.
+The schedule may be obtained from Special Collections and Archives (401 Dunbar Library/775-2092) or on the University Libraries Records Management webpage.

-Records listed in the Geeral Retention Schedule (rev. 1/99) should be discarded according to the recommended retention periods.
+Records listed in the University General Retention Schedule (rev. 2008) should be discarded according to the recommended retention periods.
 When such records are disposed, preparation of a Certificate of Records Disposal form is not required.
 If university faculty and staff have questions regarding the appraisal and disposition of records not listed in the General Retention Schedule, they should contact Special Collections and Archives.

-Records listed in office retention schedules can be destroyed only after the expiration of the assigned period of retention and completion of a Certificate of Records Disposal form.
+Records listed in departmental records retention schedules may be destroyed only after the expiration of the assigned period of retention and completion of a Certificate of Records Disposal form.
 Forms may be obtained from Special Collections and Archives.
-No university records can be destroyed except upon the prior written approval by the head, Special Collections and Archives, who oversees the records management program.
+No university records can be destroyed except upon the prior written approval by the head, Special Collections and Archives (401 Dunbar Library/775-2092) or on the University Libraries Records Management webpage.
+No university records listed on departmental records retention schedules may be destroyed without the prior written approval, via the Certificate of Records Disposal, of the University Records Manager and/or the head of, Special Collections and Archives, who oversees the records management program.
+This is to ensure that no official university records are disposed of prematurely or in violation of existing laws or statutes.
 University faculty and staff should contact Special Collections and Archives to determine the appropriate destruction methods for institutional records.

 University faculty and staff should transfer historical institutional records to university archives according to the records retention schedules of their offices.
 Faculty and staff should contact Special Collections and Archives for assistance with records transfer procedures.